 Looking for the best Austin LGBT Wedding Photographer?

-Boy, are you in for a pleasant surprise!
-Creatrix Photography is the best Austin LGBT wedding photographer company, plus, it’s an LGBT owned wedding business!
+If you can’t tell by all of the gay everywhere on my website, Creatrix Photography is the best Austin LGBT wedding photographer company, plus, it’s an LGBTQIA+ owned wedding business!
+Before I moved to Austin, I identified as cis-hetero.
+Now?
+I identify as trans.
 See, when I moved to Austin, there was a lot about myself I wasn’t aware of.
 In 2016, I moved to Austin, fresh out of a divorce and having no real clue who I was (but I thought I did!).
 By 2017, I discovered polyamory.
 The local Austin polyamory community is filled with all kinds of people.
 Some are just trash pandas in human meat suits (no offense to raccoons).
-Others encouraged and gave the space for me to discover myself.
+Others encouraged and gave me the space to discover myself.
 From 2017-present, I’ve explored my own gender identity, as well as my own sexual orientation.
 Currently, I just identify as queer all around.
 Genderqueer, queer for other humans, queer in the way I view the world.
 I remember the first time I told my mom I was queer.
 It was my first time telling her I was dating a woman.
 She asked what my identity was (more like, “what does that mean??”) and I told her I identify as queer.
 She gasped and said, “JENNA.
 YOU CAN’T SAY THAT.” hah!
 I assured her that it was acceptable for me to identify as queer.
 That’s the funny thing about society and the rapid evolution we’ve gone through.
 Five years ago, LGBT weddings were legalized but before that?
 Good luck.
 Since I started my company in Hawaii, I had the honor of shooting same-sex weddings before most states.
-Of course, I don’t call them same-sex anymore, as it isn’t trans friendly.
+Of course, I don’t call them same-sex anymore, as it isn’t trans-friendly.
 I get into debates about the term same-sex with clients/vendors/friends/strangers on the internet, but I’m unlikely to change my mind.
 By unlikely, I mean I won’t.
 Unless you begin to ask people what kind of genitals they own, you have zero clue if they’re same-sex.
 I strongly advise against doing genital checks.
 Hah!

 One of my favorite things is an LGBT wedding.
 There is almost always some heartbreak, i.e. family being assholes, HOWEVER, that means whoever comes to the shindig is even more important.
 Even more dedicated to the commitment with your partner.
 Something has to be said for friends and fam that show up to LGBT weddings.
 The interesting part is that, in my experience at least, LGBT weddings tend to still have traditional aspects to them.
 Of course, my theory is that because it was outlawed for so long, it’s nice for people to find have access to these long awaited traditions for heteros.
 Of course, while I respect tradition, I do recommend you learn a bit about them.
 Some are horrific and not a good fit for modern weddings.
 I even wrote a blog about the history of the wedding cake, which represented a woman’s virginity!
 NO, THIS DOESN’T MEAN SKIP THE CAKE!
 It’s just fun to learn where some of these traditions come from.
 Plus, when you’re educated, you can make better decisions concerning what is a good fit for you and your partner.
 The beauty of 2020 and being LGBT is that you have the opportunity to make your OWN traditions.
 I’m still waiting for people to decide to light a communal fire, to represent their burning love.
 And then making s’mores over said fire.